s1deline/voidnet/README.md

 a python selfbot for discord built to automate, spam, and run wild with a user token.

 > [!CAUTION]
-> VOIDNET does not follow discor's TOS. using this script causes a very slight chance your ip to be temporarliy blocked by discord for 1-3 days if you abuse this too much (with spamming or something along those lines). during this time period, you can still use a vpn to access discord, but it is worth adding this warning.
+> VOIDNET does not follow discord's TOS. using this script causes a very slight chance your ip to be temporarliy blocked by discord for 1-3 days if you abuse this too much (with spamming or something along those lines). during this time period, you can still use a vpn to access discord, but it is worth adding this warning.

----

 ## what the fuck is voidnet?